Parsl/parsl/docs/userguide/configuration/providers/providers.rst

 Cluster Schedulers
 ------------------

-Schedulers are used at facilities where a single compute clusters shared by many teams.
+Schedulers are used at facilities where a single compute cluster is shared by many teams.
-Users request individual "batch jobs" that will be ran once resources are available.
+Users request individual "batch jobs" that will run once resources are available.
 Parsl will create and manage its own batch jobs.

 Configuring a cluster scheduler requires: